 - a.
-Only the PC Postage licensee may request the refund.
-The licensee must submit the request, along with the items bearing the unused postage, to the system provider.
+Only authorized PC Postage users may request the refund.
+Users must submit the request to their system provider.
 The request is processed by the provider, not the USPS. - b.
-The licensee must submit the refund request within 30 days of the date(s) shown in the indicia. - c.
-The refund request must be submitted as required in 9.3.2d. through 9.3.2g. - d.
+Requests for refund of PC Postage indicia that contain a valid Postal Identification Code (PIC) must be submitted by authorized users to their provider electronically in accordance with procedures available from their provider.
+Valid PICs include any form of Delivery Confirmation, Signature Confirmation, Express Mail, or Confirm Code service.
+Authorized users must initiate requests for electronic refunds within ten (10) days of printing the indicia.
+Refunds for postage associated with a PIC may only be submitted electronically.
+Physical submissions are not permitted. - c.
+Requests for refund of PC Postage indicia which do not have an associated PIC must be physically submitted by authorized users to their provider, along with the items bearing the unused postage, in accordance with procedures available from their provider.
+Authorized users must submit the refund request within sixty (60) days of the date(s) shown in the indicia.
+The refund request must be submitted as required in 9.3.2d through 9.3.2g. - d.
 The provider may, at its discretion, charge for processing a refund request.

-9.3.4 Undated Metered Postage
+9.3.4 Unused, Undated Metered Postage